Re-membering and taking up an ethics of listening: a response to loss and the maternal in "the stolen children"Brigitta Olubas and Lisa Greenwell

 this paper has been divided

 into 2 parts one

-"'The Stolen Children', Remembering Their Stories" continues with part two ...
+Return to "'The Stolen Children', Remembering Their Stories", part one ...

 Brigitta Olubas is a lecturer in the School of English at the University of New South Wales, Sydney.
 Lisa Greenwell is a cultural studies research student at the University of New South Wales.

 Linda Alcoff, The Problem of Speaking For Others Cultural CritiqueWinter 1991-92: 5-32.

 Homi Bhabha, Interrogating Identity: Frantz Fanon and the Postcolonial Prerogative in The Location of CultureLondon & New York: Routledge, 1994: 40-65.

 Ed Carmel Bird, The Stolen Children: Their Stories Sydney: Random House,1998.
 The introduction to this collection is published in the February 1998 edition of Australian Humanities Review.